sbottingota/sbottingota/README.md

-- 👋 Hi, I’m @sbottingota
+Hi, I’m @sbottingota

-- 👀 I’m interested in python and java.
+I’m interested in python and java, and am learning C++.

-- 🌱 I’m currently learning about neural networks and matplotlib.
+As well as this, I'm currently learning about neural networks and matplotlib.
-- 💞️ I’m not looking to collaborate right now.